zowe/docs-site/docs/user-guide/api-mediation/api-mediation-smf.md

     LIST LIKE(IRR-)
     ```

-If the user `ZWESVUSR` who runs the `ZWESVSTC` started task does not have `READ` access to this profile follow the instructions below.
+If the user `ZWESVUSR` who runs the `ZWESVSTC` started task does not have `READ` access to this profile, follow the procedure that corresponds to your ESM:

 - If you use RACF, update permission in the `FACILITY` class.